0saw/foundation-media-query/readme.md

 ## API
-mq object contains a few usefull things.
+mq object contains a few useful things.

 ### Getters
 * mq.`current` - Gives you the name of current breakpoint
 * mq.`currentFull` - Gives you all of the breakpoint info that we have.
 (I.e `mq.currentFull.matchMedia` will give you matchMedia object.
 In case you want to do something naughty)
 * mq.`landscape` - Analog of CSS's `(orientation: landscape)`
-* mq.`portrait` - Pretty straigh forward
+* mq.`portrait` - Pretty straight forward
-* mq.`retina` - DPI is atleast 2x
+* mq.`retina` - DPI is at least 2x

 ### Methods
 * mq.`is` - Allows you to quickly check current breakpoint